JetSetIlly/Gopher2600/README.md

 Supercharger information from the Kevin Horton document above and also the `sctech.txt` document

-Reference for the ARM7TDMI thumb instruction set, as used by the Harmony cartridge formats:
+Reference for the ARM7TDMI thumb instruction set, as used in the Harmony cartridge formats:

 https://edu.heibai.org/ARM%E8%B5%84%E6%96%99/ARM7-TDMI-manual-pt3.pdf